Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/strings-and-shoulder.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The strings, neck and the back of the shoulder, with the transition to the soundbox, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/shoulder.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The shoulder of the Barberini Harp carved as a lion's head, and the gilded transition into the soundbox, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***